 Rugby World Cup hosts Japan shock Ireland 19-12

-SHIZUOKA: Kenki Fukuoka struck the killer blow as hosts Japan stunned Ireland 19-12 on Saturday to take a giant step towards the Rugby World Cup quarter-finals.
+SHIZUOKA: Kenki Fukuoka struck the killer blow as hosts Japan stunned Ireland 19-12 on Saturday (Sep 28) to take a giant step towards the Rugby World Cup quarter-finals with a breath-taking upset.

-The replacement winger wriggled over on the hour mark to score the winning try of a frenetic Pool A clash as the Brave Blossoms pulled off a breath-taking upset over the world number one side.
+The replacement winger wriggled over on the hour mark to score the winning try of a frenetic Pool A clash as the Brave Blossoms added the "Shizuoka Shock" to the "Brighton Miracle" after toppling South Africa at the 2015 tournament.

+Japan coach Jamie Joseph hinted that the result had not come as a surprise.

+"You've just got to be careful before the game.
+You don't want to come across too arrogant and cocky," the ex-All Black said, praising his forward pack for holding Ireland in the set piece.

 Ireland, who thrashed Scotland 27-3 in their opening game, had looked in control after first-half tries from Garry Ringrose and Rob Kearney.